MikaelElkiaer/reprosjession.nvim/README.md

 - `search_pattern`: Any directory with a `.git` folder (i. e. `"%.git$"`).
 The pattern is used to identify a repository by its content, the actual result will be the parent directory of the match.
 - `depth`: 5, the max depth from the `path` directory to look for the search pattern - a simple performance optimization.
 Personally, I have a structure like so: `$HOME/Repositories/{vendor}/{organisation}/{repo}` and no deeper.

+## TODO

+1. Add setup method to configure the plugin and its dependencies
+2. Option for sorting repositories based on usage frequency, or other parameters
+3. Drop file-browser and auto-session dependencies, and instead have options for actions
+4. Option for displaying repository readme content in previewer

 ## Etymology

 Self-explanatory...